RAV64/project-minecraft/readme.md

 ## Bedrock scanner

-Rust project capable of scanning ~43.8m chunks per second / ~11.2b blocks per second for specified bedrock formation.
+Rust project capable of scanning ~43.8m chunks per second / ~11.2b blocks per second on a single thread for specified bedrock formation.
 Also can scan for seed based on given bedrock position and x|z value.
+(Benchmarked on Apple m1)

 ## Minecraft server masscanner